GoogleCloudPlatform/cloud-sql-proxy/README.md

 ./cloud-sql-proxy --private-ip <INSTANCE_CONNECTION_NAME>
 ```

+> [!IMPORTANT]
+>
-NOTE: The Proxy does not configure the network.
+> The Proxy does not configure the network.
 You MUST ensure the Proxy can
-reach your Cloud SQL instance, either by deploying it in a VPC that has access
+> reach your Cloud SQL instance, either by deploying it in a VPC that has access
-to your Private IP instance, or by configuring Public IP.
+> to your Private IP instance, or by configuring Public IP.

 ### Configuring Unix domain sockets